Glasgow-ICG/open-optical-gating/jt_notes.md

 Basic questions **for chas**:

 - What is the overall function of app.py?
 Do I understand correctly that these decorated functions are called in response to messages from the client webpage?
 In response to those messages, they appear to both perform internal state-affecting actions (i.e. run the synchronization algorithms, in some cases), *and also* then return the actual HTTP source(*) that should now be displayed in the webpage.
 Am I understanding that correctly?
 What is the deal with the "session" object?
 Could really do with a comment at the top of the module to explain what's going on with all of this.                (*) Oh, or sometimes raw video images apparently, in video_feed()...

-- **IMPORTANT:** When app.run() refers to "live", is that what actually gets run for live sync with a microscope, fish and everything?
-Because, for instance, it calls through to **emulate**_get_period...!?
-I don't know if this is because, as you said, the app code needs updating, but I can't see how it is meaningfully interacting with cli in the case of **live** frames, and I can't quite picture how that even *should* work.
-It seems like the gen() function should be being used somehow, but that's not being used except in video_feed().

 - base_camera.py needs a similar comment at the top of the module explaining what's going on - and in particular what the relationship is between a "client" and a "thread", explanation of the role of "ident" (which is a unique identifier associated with each thread), etc. Are these concurrent threads or [I suspect] sequential threads?
 Really needs an explanation of the thread architecture here, and the role of "yield" in terms how of the threads interact.